 With the help of the local agency Melhor, they identified the need to reopen the dialogue about HIV & AIDS, since there’s still a lot of ignorance around the subject.
 At the same time, Jamie and his team saw this as an opportunity to start a conversation with local businesses and generate more business opportunities for GTP+.

-After the campaign was launched, and according to GTP+, they have perceived an increased awareness of PrEP amongst the sex worker community with whom they work.
-And in June 2019, four months later, the hospital branch responsible for PrEP in Recife is fully booked for the next two months.
+The campaign was launched, and after four months, the hospital branch responsible for PrEP in Recife is fully booked for the next two months.
+Almost a 100% increase from before the campaign.
 You can read more about Sam’s placement here.